andrewcooke/pytyp/doc-src/pytyp.yaml.rst

 Pytyp.yaml Module
 =================

-This module provides basic support for mapping YAML data to Python classes.
+This module extends the popular PyYAML library so that it can write and return instances of Python classes.
+This simplifies Python code that interacts with YAML (you don't need to use dicts where you would normally use a class, which means you can access values using attributes rather than named indices).

 It does not provide:

- * Versioning of data
+ * versioning of data or

- * Encoding of the root type specification
+ * encoding of the root type specification

-but these features can be built on top of the functionality provided here, if required (pyyaml also supports an encoding that embeds the Python type).
+but these features can be built on top of the functionality provided here, if required (PyYAML also supports an encoding that embeds the Python type).

 .. warning::

-  This module requires `pyyaml <http://pyyaml.org/wiki/PyYAML>`_.
+  This module requires `PyYAML <http://pyyaml.org/wiki/PyYAML>`_.
 If that package is not present then the functionality defined here will not be available.